umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Manage-Subscriptions/new-shop-index.md

 From here you can see a history of the payments that have been done on the respective project that you are looking at.

-You can see the Invoice number, the date the invoice was issued, the total amount that have been paid, and the payment status.
+You can see the Invoice number, the date the invoice was issued, the total amount that have been paid, and the payment status, as well as change which Credit card you are using to pay for the specific project.

 ![payment history](images/payment-history.png)

 When downloading an invoice for a given month, the invoice will contain all the projects that you were paying for during the month.